fghaas/sue2017/markdown/intro.md

 managing product development" by [Wikipedia's](https://en.wikipedia.org/wiki/Scrum_(software_development)).

-Schwaber and Sutherland, frequently referred to as "Ken and Jeff", first presented Scrum in 1995.
+Ken Schwaber and Jeff Sutherland, frequently referred to as "Ken and Jeff", first presented Scrum in 1995.
 It had previously been "tried and refined" at places like Individual Inc. (now a part of Reuters), Fidelity Investments, and IDX systems (now a part of GE Healthcare).

 _What is Scrum like?_